seantywork/seantywork/etc/2024/chip-war/README.md

+- by chris miller
-\- all too highly specialized
+- all too highly specialized

-\- fabless and foundry
+- fabless and foundry

-\- lithography
+- lithography

-\- weaponized
+- weaponized